pekrau/CouchDB2/README.md

 ### `db.update(docs)`

-Perform a bulk update or insertion of the given documents using a single HTTP request.
+Performs a bulk update or insertion of the given documents using a single HTTP request.

 Returns an iterable (list) over the resulting documents.